-In our team’s work we focused on Guillain-Barré syndrome (GBS) occurrence post influenza vaccination.
+In our team’s work, we focused on the Guillain-Barré syndrome (GBS) occurrence post-influenza vaccination.
 We implemented and evaluated a variety of state-of-the-art deep learning algorithms for named entity recognition (NER) from the GBS-related influenza vaccine safety reports.
-To date, few other machine learning-based studies have been reported on adverse event extraction from VAERS.
-Melax Tech’s AI-based NLP system, CLAMP, was used for the model development and NLP work on this project.
-This work should be of interest to anyone attempting to review and analyse adverse event reports for both new and existing vaccines, including immunology researchers and the pharmaceutical industry.
+Few other machine learning-based studies have been reported on adverse event extraction from VAERS.
+Melax Tech’s AI-based NLP system, CLAMP, was used for this project's model development and NLP work.
+This work should interest anyone attempting to review and analyze adverse event reports for new and existing vaccines, including immunology researchers and the pharmaceutical industry.

-A full description of our methodology and results is given in “Extracting postmarketing adverse events from safety reports in the vaccine adverse event reporting system (VAERS) using deep learning.”
+Our methodology and results are described in “Extracting post-marketing adverse events from safety reports in the vaccine adverse event reporting system (VAERS) using deep learning.”
 Jingcheng Du, Yang Xiang, et al. Journal of the American Medical Informatics Association, Volume 28, Issue 7, July 2021, Pages 1393–1400,https://doi.org/10.1093/jamia/ocab014